 5. Allow USB Debugging” prompt will now appear on your Android screen, tap on OK.

-You might see “Failed to connect to server” error.
+6. If you see a “Failed to connect to server” error.
 No need to worry, Again go to connections > connect.
 And, this time, you will see “connected” will appear in the bottom left corner of the client.

 To use your Android Virtual Microphone in voice recorder and other Apps.
 You have to set it as the default recording device.